H-imperialis/Intro-to-Python-Module-07/index.md

 ```
 In this instance, I use a while loop to after the input and try to remove the list containing the users input.
 If the user input a incorrect item that does not exist on the ToDoList, it generates an error message stating that this item is not on the to do list.
 There are a number of inbuilt exceptions that exist in Python.
 A summary of them is well-described in (https://docs.python.org/3/library/exceptions.html).
 This is useful because it describes specific exceptions that can be applied in designing a try/except structure.
 See Figure 5 for results of trying to remove an item that does exist on the ToDoList.

-Exception handling can also be use to manage if the user does not pick an item from the menu.
+Exception handling can also be used to manage a situation in which the user does not pick an item from the menu.
 A while loop is used to cycle through the To Do List menu and the options linked to the different options is placed within the “try:” clause and the except clause is used at the end of the script to prompt the user to select from the menu.

 **Conclusion:**
 Pickling and exception handling are two useful tools for the developer.
 The pickle module allows the user to convert data to a binary format while preserving the complexity inherent to nested lists and dictionaries.
 Exception handling is a way of dealing with an incorrect user input that might result in an error that could result in execution of the program.
 In this case, I have used these two tools to improve the To Do List program from earlier in the course.